cultureandempire/cultureandempire.github.io/cande.md

 The same year that e-gold died, its successor popped up in the form of BitCoin, the first credible crypto-currency.
 While e-gold based its denomination on the tangible value of gold coins, BitCoin is backed by nothing more than mathematics.
 This has led people to accuse it of being a pyramid scheme, destined for collapse.

-BitCoin works by "mining" new coins as a side effect of doing the cryptographic bookkeeping for other people, processing the so-called "transaction chains".
+BitCoin works by "mining" new coins as a side effect of doing the cryptographic bookkeeping for other people, processing the so-called "transaction chains."
 In the beginning, when transaction chains were short, they were easy to process, and people could mine thousands of coins on their PCs.
 Today, as chains are long, it takes more effort to mine coins.
 Every year, the number of coins that can be mined falls, so at some point there will be no new BitCoins.

-The BitCoin design and open source software was written by a prudently anonymous team calling themselves "Satoshi Nakamoto".
+The BitCoin design and open source software was written by a prudently anonymous team calling themselves "Satoshi Nakamoto."
 They took some existing concepts from the cryptographic community, and invented some new ones.
 The technology had one major vulnerability, which was fixed in 2010.
 Since then, it appears robust.

 BitCoin satisfies most of the criteria for use as a medium of digital trade.
 It is free from coercion by authorities.
 The transaction fees are paid in the form of computing power used to verify blocks and network bandwidth to exchange chains with others.
 It allows micropayments.